Crockpot Tuscan Chicken

 1. Season the chicken with Italian seasoning, salt, and black pepper.

-1. Place chicken in the slow cooker and top with minced garlic, sun-dried tomatoes, and red pepper flakes.
+1. Place the chicken breasts in the crock pot, then add the minced garlic, sun-dried tomatoes, and red pepper flakes over them.

 Slow cooker filled with raw chicken, creamy white sauce, and chopped sun-dried tomatoes.